YeyoM/YeyoM/README.md

 ## Hello everyone!
 I'm Yeyo :octocat:

 I'm Diego Moreno, a computer science student at Universidad Autónoma de Aguascalientes, Mex.
 I have a strong passion for software engineering and all the exciting aspects that come with it.
-Throughout my academic journey, I have developed a keen interest in frontend development and ensuring websites are reliable and accessible for all users.
+Throughout my academic journey, I have developed a keen interest in SRE and DevOps practices, ensuring websites are reliable and accessible for all users.
 <br />

 In addition to my technical skills, I value collaboration and effective communication within development teams.
 I believe in the power of teamwork and appreciate the diverse perspectives that each team member brings to the table.
 Some cool facts about me:
 <br />

 *  I'm a former Major League Hacking Fellow 23', Production Engineer Track, powered by META
-*  I love working with React and Next
+*  Spurs fan since 2017!
 *  One of my favorite hobbies is playing guitar

 ## Cool people